-The BRIDGES Program at NSU University School is an innovative, personalized, and technologically rich educational experience for students in grades 1-5 who have mild to moderate learning disabilities and average to gifted intelligence.
+The BRIDGES Program at NSU University School is an innovative, personalized, and technologically rich educational experience for students in grades 1-5 who have mild to moderate learning disabilities.
 Unique to this intervention program, students benefit from the academic excellence and social environment of NSU University School and the educational support and services of Nova Southeastern University.

 The BRIDGES Program at NSU University School provides an environment that optimizes learning potential by focusing on the distinct learning style of the individual student.
 The program believes in the development of intellect and character in a safe, nurturing environment that supports mutual trust between student, staff members, and family.
 Classes are held in self-contained classrooms with instruction presented both individually and in small groups.
 We believe that students learn best when the instruction and classroom environment match their specific learning needs, based on sound educational theory and research.

 The staff in the BRIDGES Program has been selected for their accomplishments in the field of Special Education.
 The team includes full-time Master’s level teachers with practical experience in Special Education and full-time assistant teachers.
 The support team includes a Speech and Language Therapist, an Occupational Therapist, a School Psychologist, and an administrator with extensive experience in Special Education.